Sayf al-Din Inal: Early life and career

-Sayf ad-Din Inal was born in Cairo in 1381 to a Circassian merchant father.
-He was originally bought by trader Ala' ad-Din, who gave him the nisbah "al-Ala'i."
-Ala' ad-Din sold Inal to Sultan az-Zahir Barquq, founder of the Burji dynasty, in 1397, hence his second nisbah "az-Zahiri."
+Sayf al-Din Inal was born in Cairo in 1381 to a Circassian merchant father.
+He was originally bought by trader Ala' al-Din, who gave him the nisbah "al-Ala'i."
+Ala' al-Din sold Inal to Sultan az-Zahir Barquq, founder of the Burji dynasty, in 1397, hence his second nisbah "az-Zahiri."
 Inal undertook military training during his service with Barquq.

 Following Barquq's death, Sultan an-Nasir Faraj emancipated Inal and enlisted him in his khassakiyah ("personal retinue").
 Inal thereby acquired the additional nisbah "an-Nasiri."
 He gained the nickname "al-Arjud" because of the scantiness of his beard.
-In 1421 al-Faraj assigned him the rank of jamdar ("master of the robes.")
-Under the short-lived sultanate of Ahmad ibn Shaykh in 1421 he was made "emir of ten [mamluks]."
+Under the short-lived sultanate of Ahmad ibn Shaykh in 1421, he was made "emir of ten [mamluks]."
 He was later promoted to the rank of "emir of drums" by Sultan Barsbay in 1422.

 Inal continued to rise through the military's ranks, distinguishing himself as a commander, according to historian Moshe Sharon.
-In 1427 Barsbay promoted Inal to "emir of forty."
+In 142,7 Barsbay promoted Inal to "emir of forty."
 In 1428 he was appointed na'ib ("governor" or "viceroy") of Gaza.
 During his term as na'ib, Inal was praised for the "justice" of his rule by Bertrandon de la Brocquière who visited the city in 1432.
 Inal had the minaret of the Kateb al-Welaya Mosque restored on 30 July 1432.
 Later in 1432, he took part in the Mamluk campaign against the Aq Qoyunlu confederation of Amid (Diyarbakir) alongside Sultan Barsbay.

 As a reward for his efforts in the Amid campaign, in 1433, Barsbay promoted Inal to "emir of one hundred, commander of one thousand" in Cairo.
 He was also reassigned as na'ib of Ruha (Edessa), a post which he reluctantly accepted, literally refusing the new assignment in the morning then relenting before the end of the day.
 Towards the end of Barsbay's rule, in 1437, Inal was appointed na'ib of Safad.

 During the sultanate of Jaqmaq, in 1442, Inal was appointed to the high-ranking post of dawadar kabir ("grand executive secretary") and became a member of the ruling council.
-In 1445 Sultan Jaqmaq made him atabik al-asakir ("commander-in-chief of the armies.")
-On 2 July 1450 Inal, Jaqmaq and Tamam min Abd al-Raziq, the emir al-majlis ("Commander of the Council"), were encircled by the julban on their way to the citadel.
+In 1445, Sultan Jaqmaq made him atabik al-asakir ("commander-in-chief of the armies.")
+On 2 July 1450, Inal, Jaqmaq, and Tamam bin Abd al-Raziq, the emir al-majlis ("Commander of the Council"), were encircled by the julban on their way to the citadel.
 The julban demanded the release of ten mamluks recently dismissed upon Tanam's orders.
 Inal managed to appease them, promising the release of the mamluk prisoners.
-Before reaching the citadel they came across Zayn ad-Din Yahya, the ustadar ("major-domo") and a leading figure of the julban, and beat him with their cudgels forcing him to flee.
+Before reaching the citadel, they came across Zayn al-Din Yahya, the ustadar ("major-domo") and a leading figure of the julban, and beat him with their cudgels forcing him to flee.
 The detained mamluks were freed the following day.